 It was a sunny day elsewhere, but Mahon Falls greeted me with a perfect rainbow towering over the mountains.
 This picture was not retouched – all the colors are natural.
-I parked at the bottom of the Magic Road and held my breath.
+I parked at the side of the Magic Road and held my breath.
 I used a wide lens for this picture, but in fact the rainbow was so close that I could see the colors on the grass just a few meters away.

 I drove under the rainbow and turned around the corner wondering what the Falls look like today, and sure there was a good reason for the rainbow to appear because the Coum Mahon was hosting a huge cloud.
 I found a spot, parked my car and fearlessly walked into the cloud.

 I did it three times and had to return half way because the rain and the wind made it impossible to take any picture of the waterfall.

 This was the worst moment.
 The lens got all wet and foggy, and I had to give up.

 On the other side of the car park the weather was beautiful and even my windscreen was dry.
 I parked so that I could see the ocean and the rainbow.

 I didn’t get to see the Falls that day, but other photo opportunities were literally running around 🙂